Pricing Your Home

 • Avoids being "shopworn"

 What really matters is how your home stacks up against the others currently offered for sale and recently sold in your neighborhood.
-Buyers will be comparing.
+Buyers compare.

 Common Reasons for Overpricing